61427

 VI.14.27 Pompeii.
 December 2005.
 Entrance doorway.

-According to Wallace-Hadrill, this passage led to the atrium and five rooms, wine containers were found at the rear.
+According to Wallace-Hadrill, this corridor led to the atrium and five rooms, wine containers were found at the rear.

 It was thought to be an establishment of a vinarius (wine-dealer).
 No decoration was found in any room.